-- You should feel safe in your environment and to that end the hospital undertakes to provide adequate security for both patients and staff.
-In the unlikely event that you feel you are or have been bullied or harassed by other patients, relatives or staff you must report this to the Nurse in Charge who will handle your complaint personally - The hospital carries out a preventative maintenance programme to ensure all its equipment, plant and facilities are safe to use at all times - Your constructive criticisms, complaints, compliments and suggestions will be welcomed, at any time - You have the right to be referred to a health professional who you think is acceptable - You have the right to seek a second opinion on diagnosis and treatment options, via another Consultant or health care professional staff, in agreement with your General Practitioner - You may decline to take part in any medical research - You have the right to an individual who will advocate on your behalf and who is independent to University Hospitals Birmingham NHS Foundation Trust.
+- You should feel safe in your environment and the hospital strives to provide adequate security for both patients and staff.
+In the unlikely event that you feel you are or have been bullied or harassed by other patients, relatives or staff you must report this to the nurse who will handle your complaint personally - The hospital carries out a preventative maintenance programme to ensure all its equipment, plant and facilities are safe to use at all times - Your constructive criticisms, complaints, compliments and suggestions will be welcomed, at any time - You have the right to be referred to a health professional who you think is acceptable - You have the right to seek a second opinion on diagnosis and treatment options, via another Consultant or health care professional staff, in agreement with your General Practitioner - You may decline to take part in any medical research - You have the right to an individual who will advocate on your behalf and who is independent to University Hospitals Birmingham.
 If you need help with this please speak to a member of staff